daprlabs/daprdockr/README.md

 - `daprdockrd` agents on each cluster node race to satisfy the service configurations stored in etcd by starting or stopping containers.
 - HTTP Load Balancer / Reverse Proxy support for containers via Nginx.
 - DNS Server for looking up the current location of a container.
+- DNS Server handles SRV records for discovering port mappings at runtime.

 Planned
 -------
 - Agents should load balance containers across all nodes, rather than being greedy.
-- DNS SRV records for discovering port mappings at runtime.

 Usage
 -----